Melba High School

-Melba High School is a public school located in Melba, ID.
-It has 429 students in grades 7-12 with a student-teacher ratio of 18 to 1.
-According to state test scores, 32% of students are at least proficient in math and 52% in reading.
+Melba High School is an above average, public school located in MELBA, ID.
+It has 440 students in grades 7-12 with a student-teacher ratio of 17 to 1.
+According to state test scores, 32% of students are at least proficient in math and 58% in reading.

 Melba High School Rankings

 Niche ranks nearly 100,000 schools and districts based on statistics and millions of opinions from students and parents.

 Percent Proficient - Reading

 Average Graduation Rate

 Niche users from this school are most interested in the following colleges.

 - grade B minus39 Students